Yū Hirakawa: Career

+Machida Zelvia

 In September 2021, it was announced that Hirakawa would join J2 League club Machida Zelvia as a designated special player, whilst playing for the football team of Yamanashi Gakuin University.
-He made his debut for Machida on the 5 December 2021 against Albirex Niigata.
-He scored his first goal for the club on the 13 March 2022, scoring in the 20th minute against Fagiano Okayama.
+He made his debut for Machida on 5 December 2021 against Albirex Niigata.
+He scored his first goal for the club on 13 March 2022, scoring in the 20th minute against Fagiano Okayama.
 He was part of the Machida team that won the 2023 J2 League.

 In April 2024, Hirakawa won his first Monthly MVP award for his performances at the start of the 2024 J1 League season.

+Bristol City

 On 9 July 2024, Hirakawa joined EFL Championship club Bristol City on a season-long loan.

 On 24 February 2025, Hirakawa joined City on a permanent deal until June 2028.
 On 9 August, he made his debut for the club in a 4–1 win against Sheffield United in the league.

+Hull City (loan)

+On 19 January 2026, Hirakawa joined fellow Championship club Hull City on loan until the end of the season.
+He made his debut the following day, in the 3–0 win away to Preston North End.

+On 23 May 2026, Hirakawa's deflected cross was converted by Oli McBurnie to secure promotion for Hull City to the Premier League.